 Water is the single most critical nutrient to your body.
-Therefore, drinking sufficient water is essential to your health and, because it is excreted by the body in various ways all day long, it is important to replace it throughout the day.
+Therefore, drinking sufficient water is essential to your health and, because it is excreted by the body in various ways all day long, it’s important to replace it throughout the day.
 When your water intake does not equal your output, you become dehydrated.

 Fluid losses occur continuously — from skin evaporation, breathing, urine and stool — and these losses must be replaced daily to maintain good health.
 Even mild dehydration can cause daytime fatigue.

 I’ve long been a proponent of drinking a tall glass of water upon waking each morning, before breakfast or even coffee.
 Caffeine is a diuretic, meaning it increases your urine output.
-For approximately every 100 milligrams of caffeine you consume – the approximate amount in one cup of coffee or two cups of black tea – you should drink an additional cup of water to compensate for the drug’s diuretic effect (yes, caffeine is a drug).
+For roughly every 100 milligrams of caffeine you consume – the approximate amount in one cup of coffee or two cups of black tea – you should drink an additional cup of water to compensate for the drug’s diuretic effect (yes, caffeine is a drug).

-Your body also excretes water while you sleep, through perspiration and breathing, so even if you’re not a coffee drinker, this lost water should be replaced immediately each morning.
+Your body also excretes water while you sleep, through perspiration and breathing.
+So even if you’re not a coffee drinker, this lost water should be replaced immediately each morning.

 Fluid losses are heightened during strenuous exercise, in warmer climates, at high altitudes and in older adults, whose sense of thirst may not be as discerning.